DerellLicht/BallDroppings/README.md

 I have *no* firm idea what is causing this bug, so it is unlikely that I'll be able to fix it...

-1. My first guess is, that the javascript Audio:play() function runs to completion before another call can begin, and after awhile it just runs out of time to get all the sounds generated before the next cycle begins.
+1. My initial guess was that the javascript Audio:play() function runs to completion before another call can begin, and after awhile it just runs out of time to get all the sounds generated before the next cycle begins.